shnizzedy/cpac-docs/CONTRIBUTING.md

         and
     2. run `yarn`.
 3. Run `yarn dev` to start a local hot-refreshing development server.
 By default, the compiled code will be served at `http://localhost:5173`.
+4. Target pull requests at [`main`](https://github.com/FCP-INDI/cpac-docs/tree/main).
+Once they're merged to main, the changes will be reflected in [fcp-indi.github.io/cpac-docs/develop](https://fcp-indi.github.io/cpac-docs/develop).
+When a commit is tagged, that tag will be built as a frozen version, and if it's the latest [semantic version](https://semver.org), that version will also overwrite [fcp-indi.github.io/cpac-docs/latest](https://fcp-indi.github.io/cpac-docs/latest).

 ## Content